CHI0MA00/CAPSTONE-PROJECT/README.md

 ### Exploratory Data Analysis
 EDA involved the exploratory of Data to answer some questions about the data such as;

+#### For Sales Data
+- Retrieve the total sales for each product category.
+- Find the number of sales transactions in each region.
+- Find the highest-selling product by total sales value.
+- Calculate total revenue per product.
+- Calculate monthly sales totals for the current year.
+- Find the top 5 customers by total purchase amount.
+- Calculate the percentage of total sales contributed by each region.
+- Identify products with no sales in the last quarter.

+#### For Customer Subscription Data
 - Retrieve the total number of customers from each region.
 - Find the most popular subscription type by the number of customers.
 - Find customers who canceled their subscription within 6 months.